akash-swain/AutoCreateProject/README.md

 1. Create a new directory => C:\AutoCreateProject
 2. Download all files in above directory.
 3. Execution

-3. a.
-Run from anywhere:
+3. Run from anywhere:
-        i.
-In Windows environment variable add a new path "C:\AutoCreateProject" ii.
-Open command prompts anywhere and type "create <NewProjectFolderName>" iv.
-A "<NewProjectFolderName>" will be created in C Drive of windows.
+    4. In Windows environment variable add a new path "C:\AutoCreateProject"
+    5. Open command prompts anywhere and type "create 'NewProjectFolderName'"
+    6. A 'NewProjectFolderName' will be created in C Drive of windows.

-3. b.
-Run from "C:\AutoCreateProject":
+7. Run from "C:\AutoCreateProject":
-        i.
-Execute create.bat
+    8. Open cmd, run 'create NewProjectFolderName'
-        ii.
-A "<NewProjectFolderName>" will be created in C Drive of windows.
+    9. A 'NewProjectFolderName' will be created in C Drive of windows.

-4. Enjoy live action
+10. Enjoy live action